 Okay, this isn't really Mexican in the sense it's by no means traditional.
-However, it is inspired by the seriously classic Mexican hot chocolate.
-Here a chocolate cream pie gets a modern twist thanks to a cinnamon and chile spiced chocolate filling and a spiked whipped cream topping.
+However, it is inspired by the seriously classic Mexican hot chocolate that's so good we'd travel to Mexico just to drink it.
+Here a chocolate cream pie gets a modern twist thanks to cinnamon and chile spiced chocolate filling and a spiked whipped cream topping.

 What we don't know: how common this drink is in Cuba.
 What we do know: that we liked it so much when we visited Cuba that we went back to the cafe multiple times just to have more.
-Basically, a blended, iced version of hot chocolate, this is the kind of drink you could get addicted to.
+Basically, a blended, iced version of hot chocolate, is the kind of drink you could get obsessed with.

 Okay, okay, this is not a recipe you'd EVER find in a classic Irish book.
 But what it is?
-A milkshake take on Irish coffee with chunks of chocolate, a little coffee flavor, and a good dose of whisky.
+A milkshake version of Irish coffee with chunks of chocolate, a little coffee flavor, and a good dose of whisky.

 Yes, this is insanely over-the-top as a coffee drink but that's why we love it.
 Made by layering liquid chocolate ganache with espresso, and whipped cream, the bicerin is a coffee drink from Turin, Italy that, in our minds, should be wayyyyy more popular!